pokt-network/pocket-network-protocol/utility/README.md

 ![alt_text](image1.png)

 Furthermore, due to alignment of Fisherman incentives and desired brevity of on-chain Proof data, ProofTxs only require the Fisherman to prove they executed the sampling by verifying a single non-null sample.
 The specific sample required to prove the TestScore is determined by the ‘claimed’ TestScoreMsg and the BlockHash after ProofTestScoreDelay blocks elapse and is required to be submitted before MaxProofMsgDelay.
 This reveal mechanism allows for an unpredictable assignment of the required sample but is deterministic once the BlockHash is finalized.
 Using the timing requirement of the sampling strategy, the protocol can easily verify the sample index when submitted in the ProofMsg.
-It is important to note, that all Web3 requests and responses are signed by the requester (Fisherman or Application) and the responder (ServiceNode).
-This cryptographic mechanism ensures the integrity of a timestamp, as without the signature from the particular ServiceNode PrivateKey, a Fisherman would be able to falsify the timestamp.
+It is important to note, that all Web3 requests and responses are signed by the requester (Fisherman or Application) and the responder (Servicer).
+This cryptographic mechanism ensures the integrity of a timestamp, as without the signature from the particular Servicer PrivateKey, a Fisherman would be able to falsify the timestamp.
 Though a successful ProofMsg has no effect on the reward of any Fishermen, an unsuccessful ProofMsg burn is severe to make up for the probabilistic nature of the proof requirement.

 ![alt_text](image2.png)